Last Updated: November 15, 2022

 Proponents also tend to believe in surveillance in any form possible.
 So neighborhood watch and lots of windows overlooking public and semi-private spaces are favorites.
 In an office building, they believe that work stations should face the windows.
 They also like the use of human security personnel where feasible.

-If a space cannot be watched otherwise, CPTED folks will favor security cameras and other such approaches.
+If a space cannot be watched otherwise, CPTED folks we have met will favor security cameras and other such approaches.

 We agree with CPTED in the contention that creating a "no man's land" with huge convention centers, hotel blocks, massive bank buildings, or even city center department stores can create space that feels as if no one owns it and no one considers it his or her territory.
 This may well lead criminals to think that no one will take the responsibility for reporting what they observe.
 This is especially true if the number of entrances to large buildings is limited, and if the number and placement of entrances is not calculated to enhance the sense that the space is "owned" by particular human beings likely to appear at any moment.

 (If interested in this, you can check out more commentary on the impact of large buildings on our page about office tower buildings.)